-Today’s gluten-free Crustless Spinach Quiche recipe is absolutely delicious.
+Today’s gluten-free Crustless Spinach Bacon Quiche recipe is absolutely delicious.
 How delicious?
 Well, as you can see, it was almost half gone before I managed to get a photo of it.

 It’s a naturally gluten-free recipe, which means that no gluten-free specialty ingredients are required.
 With naturally gluten-free recipes, you use the same ingredients that you used before going gluten free.